en_USEnglish

 8.1 Computer worms

-Computer worms are malicious programs that spread automatically from one system to another, exploiting vulnerabilities in software or operating systems.
-Once they have infiltrated a system, they can cause serious damage, such as deleting files, capturing sensitive information or taking control remotely.
-To protect yourself against computer worms, it's important to keep all software up to date and to implement a reliable security solution.
+Computer worms are malicious programs that automatically spread from one system to another, exploiting vulnerabilities in software or operating systems.
+Once infiltrated into a system, they can cause serious damage, such as deleting files, stealing sensitive information, or taking remote control.
+To protect against computer worms, it is important to keep all software up to date and implement a reliable security solution.

 8.2 Trojan horses

-Trojans are malware programs that masquerade as legitimate programs, tricking users into installing them on their devices.
-Once installed, a Trojan horse can enable cybercriminals to take control of the system, access sensitive information or install other malware.
-Good computer hygiene, such as installing software from reliable sources and verifying digital certificates, is essential to avoid Trojan horse attacks.
+Trojans are malicious software programs that masquerade as legitimate programs, tricking users into installing them on their devices.
+Once installed, a Trojan can allow cybercriminals to take control of the system, access sensitive information, or install other malware.
+Good computer hygiene, such as installing software from trusted sources and verifying digital certificates, is essential to avoid Trojan attacks.

 8.3 Spyware

-Spyware is malware designed to monitor a user's activities without their consent.
-They can record keystrokes, take screenshots, collect confidential information or monitor Internet activity.
-Spyware can be used for government espionage, cyberstalking or theft of personal information.
-Using anti-virus and anti-spyware security solutions is an essential way of protecting yourself against these attacks.
+Spyware is malicious software designed to monitor a user's activities without their consent.
+It can record keystrokes, take screenshots, collect confidential information, or monitor internet activity.
+Spyware can be used for government espionage, cyberstalking, or to steal personal information.
+Using antivirus and anti-spyware security solutions is an essential way to protect against these attacks.

 15. Session hijacking attacks

-Session hijacking is an attack in which an attacker takes control of an already active user session without the authorization of the legitimate user.
-This enables the attacker to access sensitive information or perform actions as the legitimate user.
-Protective measures against session hijacking include the use of secure connections (HTTPS), robust authentication mechanisms and management robust sessions.
+Session hijacking is an attack in which an attacker takes control of an already active user session without the legitimate user's permission.
+This allows them to access sensitive information or perform actions as the legitimate user.
+Measures to protect against session hijacking include the use of secure connections (HTTPS), strong authentication mechanisms, and robust session management solutions.

-In conclusion, computer attacks are evolving rapidly and it is essential to keep abreast of the latest developments. trends and appropriate security measures to protect ourselves.
-By understanding the different categories of computer attacks, we are better equipped to take proactive measures to counter these threats.
-We recommend implementing advanced security solutions, raising user awareness of good security practices, and keeping all software up to date to minimize the risks associated with computer attacks.
+In conclusion, cyberattacks are evolving rapidly, and it's essential to stay informed about the latest trends and appropriate security measures to protect yourself.
+By understanding the different categories of cyberattacks, we're better equipped to take proactive measures to counter these threats.
+It's recommended to implement advanced security solutions, educate users on best security practices, and keep all software up to date to minimize the risks associated with cyberattacks.